The A B C’s of Batteries!

 Energizer publishes this advice: “Storing batteries in refrigerators or freezers is not required or recommended for batteries produced today.
 In fact, cold temperature storage can harm batteries.
 To maximize performance and shelf life, store batteries at normal room temperatures with moderate humidity levels”.

-For our selection of battery racks for storage, click here.
+Check our our selection of battery racks for storage.

 5) How can I tell if my batteries are still good?